reactorcoremeltdown/leicht/src/man/leicht.1.md

        Path to AF_UNIX socket of the bot.
 You can send a message, send a sticker or any other media to any chat by sending a special JSON-formatted action to the socket.
 Please refer to the *ACTIONS* section for more information

 **script**
-       Path to a script that should handle incoming messages. leicht invokes the script with three arguments: user name of Telegram contact, chat ID, message ID and the message text.
+       Path to a script that should handle incoming messages. leicht invokes the script with four arguments: user name of Telegram contact, chat ID, message ID and the message text.
 The script should return processing results via the socket.
 Please refer to the *LIBRARIES* section for more information

 **logging**
        Enable or disable plaintext chat logging.
 Takes a boolean value(*true* or *false*)